 Treatment for Lean Drink Addiction and Abuse

 If you’re physically dependent on lean you may find that after long periods of not taking the drug, you begin to experience symptoms of withdrawal.
 Although generally not life-threatening, withdrawal symptoms are uncomfortable and at times painful.
 If you’re quitting lean use, you should seek help from a health professional.
-Call 800-926-9037 Who Answers? to speak to a treatment specialist today.
+Call (800) 662-HELP (4357) to speak to a treatment specialist today.

 Treatment for lean abuse may look similar to the following:8